 - Respondent does not object to a decree of legal separation.

-There are two main disadvantages of legal separation:
+There are two main limitations of legal separation:

 - You cannot remarry.
 If you are legally separated and begin dating someone new, you cannot marry them until your prior marriage has been terminated through divorce.